Teradata/developer-resources/docs/explore-and-analyze-data/project lifecycle.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Project lifecycle
+# The project lifecycle

+[will work on this after "Run a Sample Workload" - don't want this to be too redundant with that - was hoping to show here, at-a-glance, what happens in a project - maybe not a good idea - or maybe this does not show any code (that's in the magic command reference in the notebook) - maybe can keep this at a higher level - is there other storytelling about a project that should go here that's not in the the sample workload topic and not in a nb? - re-watch demos]

-You create, run, and manage projects in a Jupyter notebook using the AI Unlimited Jupyter Kernel.
+You create, run, and manage an analytics project in a Jupyter notebook using the AI Unlimited Jupyter Kernel and the magic commands it provides.
+Learn more (link) about Jupyter notebooks [maybe something comparable to the Vantage  links Thripti found?
+Current assumption is that Vantage doc links are not ok, but we'll ask].

-Analytic workloads aside, this is the project lifecycle in terms of what you do:
+Analytic workloads aside, here's the project lifecycle, in terms of what you do:

 **Get your API key.**
-The first time you log in to the [workspace service] using your credentials for your AI Unlimited Git repo, an API key is generated for you.
-Log back into [workspace service] any time to copy the key.
-You'll need it every time you....
+The first time you log in to the workspace service using your credentials for your AI Unlimited Git repo, your API key is generated.
+Copy it.

-image of the key in workspaces
+[image of the key in workspaces--to show its location there - this is good use of a screenshot, because the user is not necessarily in workspaces now, and we want to point out where this one small thing is on that UI]

 **Create the project.**
-Provide the API key and your CSP environment variables.
-What else...
-Use the magic commands, provided by the AI Unlimited Jupyter Kernel to run workloads.
+Provide the API key and the CSP environment variables. [add how-to details]

-code
+[code]

+**Connect to your data**

-**Optionally, add users** (supported for [demo](docs\install-ai-unlimited\demo\index.md) and [production](link) installations)
+**Optionally, add collaborators to the project--WHEN? before or after running workload(s)** (supported for [demo](docs\install-ai-unlimited\demo\index.md) and [production](link) installations only)

-code
+[code]

+**Back up project information**

+[code]

 **Suspend the project**
 When you're done for the time-being, you can suspend the project.
 You only pay for the time a project is active.
-[Blah] gets retained so you can resume the project [something like, "in tact"].
+[Blah] gets retained so you can resume the project [just as it is now]

-code
+[code]

 **Resume the project**
-Whenever you like, resume the project.
+Whenever you like, resume the project. [what details to add?]

-code
+[code]

 **What else...**
-Blah blah

-code
+[Blah blah]

+[code]

 **Do they ever remove a project completely?**
-Why they might want to... what it means... totally irrecoverable?
+[Why they might want to... what it means... totally irrecoverable?]

-code
+[code]